saskiakutz/Women_in_stack_overflow_2020/README.md

-# Women in Stackoverflow survey 2020
+# Women in Stack Overflow survey 2020

-Analysis of some aspects of the female part in the Stackoverflow survey 2020.
+Analysis of some aspects of the female part in the Stack Overflow survey 2020.

 ## Motivation

-Stackoverflow has been surveying its users and contributors yearly since 2011.
+Stack Overflow has been surveying its users and contributors yearly since 2011.
 Over the years, this questionnaire has developed into a survey to understand the participants' interests in technologies or frameworks, but moreover, it seeks to understand people's diversity in programming worldwide.

-Thus, the Stackoverflow survey 2020 offers an excellent opportunity to figure out more about women in programming.
+Thus, the Stack Overflow survey 2020 offers an excellent opportunity to figure out more about women in programming.

 ## Libraries